StevenButtifint/backup-manager/README.md

 - How to utilize ttk treeview and notebook widgets.
 - How to customise ttk widgets using styles.
 - How to check the modified time of a file.
+- How to create a minimalistic UI for perform complex operations.

 [Back To The Top](#backup-manager)